bitcoin-dev-project/battle-of-galen-erso/README.md

 deploying a Scenario.

-A Scenario is a Python script written with the same structure and library as a Bitcoin Core functional test, utilizing a copy of the `test_framework`.
+A Scenario is a Python script written with the same structure and library as a Bitcoin Core functional test, utilizing a copy of the `test_framework`, which is [included](/scenarios/test_framework) in this repo and may be modified if necessary.
 The primary difference is that the familiar `self.nodes[]` list contains references to containerized Bitcoin Core nodes running inside the cluster rather than locally accessible bitcoind processes.

 An additional list `self.tanks[str]` is available to address Bitcoin nodes by their Kubernetes pod name (as opposed to their numerical index).

+**The only tanks you as an attacker have RPC access to are in your own armada**

 A handful of example scenarios are included in the [`scenarios/`](/scenarios/) directory.
 In particular, [`scenarios/reconnaissance.py`](/scenarios/reconnaissance.py) is written with verbose comments